bhattlab/kraken2_classification/manual/databases.md

+## New databases, December 2021
+Refseq and Genbank databases have been updated as of December 10, 2021.
+The format generally follows the same as the previous database sets.
+Due to the segfault issue in Bracken that has been [unfixed for years](https://github.com/jenniferlu717/Bracken/issues/54#issuecomment-968787387) I couldn't get the custom crAss-like phages integrated into these databases.
+There are many more crAss-like phages in Genbank these days, which should cover much of the diversity of the clade.
+If you need the crAss-like pahge taxonomy, use the 2020 databases.
+Check the `inspect.out` file in each database directory

+- Refseq standard: Refseq genomes assembled to "Complete Genome" or "Scaffold" quality.
+    - SCG location: `/oak/stanford/scg/lab_asbhatt/data/program_indices/kraken2/kraken_custom_dec2021/refseq`
+    - Genomes from the following categories
+        - Bacteria
+        - Archaea
+        - Fungi
+        - Human
+        - Mouse
+        - Plasmid
+- Refseq viral: same as above, but only viral sequences
+    - SCG location: `/oak/stanford/scg/lab_asbhatt/data/program_indices/kraken2/kraken_custom_dec2021/refseq_viral`
+- Genbank expanded: Genbank genomes assembled to "Complete Genome" "Scaffold" or "Chromosome" quality from the following categories.
+The largest and most permissive database.
+Note that 256G memory necessary for this database.
+    - SCG location: `/oak/stanford/scg/lab_asbhatt/data/program_indices/kraken2/kraken_custom_dec2021/genbank_genome_chromosome_scaffold`
+    - Genomes from the following categories
+        - Bacteria
+        - Archaea
+        - Fungi
+        - Human
+        - Mouse
+        - Plasmid
+- Genbank viral: same as above, but only viral sequences
+    - `/oak/stanford/scg/lab_asbhatt/data/program_indices/kraken2/kraken_custom_dec2021/genbank_viral`

+Be aware that Genbank contains sequences that were not high quality enough to be added to Refseq.
+This includes things like MAGs, environmental samples, etc. Some of those genomes are of interest to us, like surveillance projects.
+See [this page](https://www.ncbi.nlm.nih.gov/assembly/help/anomnotrefseq/) for information on Genbank vs Refseq.

 ## New databases for 2020!
 There are new databases available for 2020.
 Chose the right one for your needs:
 - UHGG v1.0 (Downloaded directly from the FTP site)